Modifiers and how to use them

-Revised: As we passed the building, the vandalism became visible.
+- Revised: As we reviewed the transcripts, the racism became more evident.

 - Change the subject of the sentence to a word the modifier properly describes (naming the actor in the subject).

-Dangling: Trying to understand the causes, vandalism has been extensively studied.
+- Dangling: Trying to understand the causes, racism is being intensively studied.

-Revised: Trying to understand the causes, researchers have extensively studied vandalism.
+- Revised: Trying to understand the causes, researchers are intensively studying racism.

 Traditionally, grammar rules instructed that a modifier should not divide the two components of the infinitive form of a verb (to + verb).

 However, in some cases it is more natural to split the infinitive, as in this example from Strunk and White: “I cannot bring myself to really like the fellow.”
-The meaning is clear, and unsplitting the infinitive would only result in an awkward construction.
+The meaning is clear; un-splitting the infinitive would only result in an awkward construction.